ljr1981/tuit/README.md

 The log messages are only generated on failure.
 Contracts that pass do not generate a log entry.

 ## PS
 In order to have the SOS contracts in your production code, you will need to compile with some level of contracts turned on.
-This means that whatever code the Eiffel compiler generates will be present and whatever performance hit the code takes because of that will also be present.
-This is why having multiple versions of an executable is preferred.
+The resulting executable will have whatever code the Eiffel compiler generates present along with whatever performance hit that code incurs.
+At the moment, this is why having multiple versions of an executable is preferred.

 Perhaps someday that Eiffel compiler will now (for itself) how to generate SOS contracts in a very lean and efficient way such that contracts can be left on even in the most intense production environments.